schurerlab/LINCSanalytics/README.md

 # LINCSanalytics
-An integrated platform for the efficient query and computation across diverse LINCS signatures

 LINCSanalytics is a computational platform built on top of the open source Cloudera Hadoop distribution

 An R package, called LINCSanalytics, enables computational biologists, and in general R users, to fully access the platform.